 17. Rethink the Relationship

-So you think cigarettes are helping you by reducing stress and providing you a few moments to relax?
+So you think cigarettes are helping you by reducing stress and providing you a few moments to relaxing?
 Think again.
 Smoking harms your body.
 And over time, the habit becomes very expensive.

 Are you choosing to smoke?
 Or, more likely, does the cigarette have control over how you structure your day?
 What could you do with the money you would save by not smoking?
 What harm might your secondhand smoke be causing to loved ones and friends?
 By rethinking our relationship with cigarettes in a more adversarial light, we begin to understand that cigarettes are not our friends.